kenatiod/MUT/Understanding Machine Understanding.md

 _Alice, Bob and Claude have been hard at work fleshing out the components and implementation details of the Multifaceted Understanding Test Tool.
 As they review their progress, the conversation turns to the critical issue of ensuring the MUTT robustly evaluates the safety and reliability of AI systems._

+{ Insert Fig. 8.5.1 -- portrait of a fox guarding a hen house. }

 Bob: Where are we on this?

 Alice: I think we've made great strides in designing the MUTT to probe the cognitive capabilities of AI systems across multiple dimensions - language, reasoning, social intelligence, metacognition.
 But we need to put equal emphasis on evaluating AI safety and robustness.